6 Ways of Avoiding Mortgage Insurance To Consider Before Applying For A Mortgageadmin

 Mortgage insurance may also be seen as the expense of borrowing the difference between 80 percent and the amount of down payment you have.
 When you think about it this way – that’s the cheapest money you’ll ever borrow!

 It’s far less expensive than any personal loan or credit card condition, with average mortgage insurance added varying from 0.3% to 0.85%.

 Even if you have the money for a down payment, putting it into your home equity makes it untouchable and possibly costly in the future.

 You are more ‘flexible’ if you keep your reserves.
 The cost of investing that money in equity includes the risk of higher interest rates in the future if you have to refinance to get that money out.

 Just because you shouldn’t be afraid of mortgage insurance doesn’t mean you should enjoy paying it.
-There are various options for getting out of mortgage insurance with less than a 20% down payment.
+There are various options for getting out of mortgage insurance.

 Most lenders offer lender-paid mortgage insurance options, which means that mortgage insurance will be paid by the lender but the cost of it will be built into the rates, so rates are usually a bit higher in these options.

 These programs will offer up to 95 percent loan-to-value for qualifying borrowers.
 This price range is usually restricted to the conforming loan maximum in your county.

 For homebuyers with as little as a 10% down payment, there is a boom of second mortgages and home equity line of credit programs on the market.
 These programs allow you to take out the first mortgage with an 80 percent loan to value, avoid mortgage insurance and then take out a second mortgage or home equity line of credit to bridge the difference up to 89.99 percent loan to value.

 Piggyback mortgages are often reserved for clients with higher credit scores